-This patent pending test is designed for the sensitive and accurate analysis of RNase activity in liquid samples or solid surfaces.
-RNase Alarm uses a novel RNA substrate that attaches to the streptavidin colloidal reporter molecule (gold) using a 5' end biotin.
-The RNA also contains a 3' FITC/FAM molecule that enables it to be captured by the anti-FITC/FAM antibody (test line).
-In the absence of RNases, the

-RNA oligo tethers gold to the test line giving a visual test line.
+This patent pending test is designed for the sensitive and accurate analysis of ribonuclease (RNase) activity in liquid samples or solid surfaces.
+RNase Alarm uses a novel RNA substrate that attaches to the streptavidin colloidal gold reporter nanoparticles using a 5' end biotin.
+The RNA also contains a 3' FITC/FAM group that enables it to be captured by the anti-FITC/FAM antibody (test line).
+In the absence of RNases, the RNA oligo tethers the gold nanoparticles to the test line, giving a visual test line signal. digoxigenin (DIG) is also attached to the nanoparticles to produce a control line signal.
 When RNases are present, the RNA substrate is degraded, and the gold particles can no longer be tethered to the test line thus, signal is lost.
-Since the cleavage of the RNA Substrate increases over time when RNase activity is present, results can be evaluated kinetically.
-This patent pending assay has applications for quality control testing and analysis of unit activities of both RNase and RNase inhibitors.
+The strips can be inspected visually or analyzed using a strip reader to detect the test line decrease.
+This patent pending assay has applications for Quality Control testing and troubleshooting purposes.